gilangvperdana/K8s-PlayGround/Rancher/README.md

 ## Mini Testing LAB :
 ```
-You can testing a Rancher Dashboard with HelloWorld.yaml.
+You can testing a Rancher Dashboard with Try to deploy HelloWorld.yaml.

+with Selector:
+Key : app || Value : hello-world

 Try to deploy with Ingress :
 1. Make a Cluster IP from Rancher
 2. Make a Ingress from Rancher